Have Your Retirement Plans Stalled? Managing Risk with few Safe Investments

 Source: stck.xchng Photo: ba1969

 The chaos in the market and overall economy has left a lot of people worried and confused.
-People are extremely eager for information and advice.
+People are extremely eager for information and investment advice.
 I can’t tell you how many people have asked me “what should I do with my retirement accounts?”
 Sell?
 Hold?
 Buy More?
 To that, I’d say take step back and think for a bit.
 If you’re still holding most of your investments, there isn’t the downside risk that existed a year ago.
 So the good news is you have some time.
 You can still take control of your retirement plans by adding some safe investments to your asset allocation and that will help in managing risk in your portfolio.

-Managing risk in your portfolio
+Managing risk in your retirement plans

 The answer to the question will lie in your personal situation and where you’re at in your life.
 If you have a low risk tolerance, its important that you don’t own things that will keep you up at night.
 You are best served to sit in cash or low risk investments or at least make some of these cash equivalents a part of your asset allocation to aid in managing risk in your portfolio.
 Although cash isn’t yielding a whole lot, the good news is that it is easier than ever to invest in bonds.
 Bond funds, and specifically exchange-traded funds (ETFs) have made the process very easy.
 Vanguard has a great group of ETFs with very low costs which I would recommend.
 The Vanguard Total Bond Market ETF (Symbol BND) is an excellent fund if you’re looking for a simple, diversified bond investment.
 The fund pays monthly dividends, yields 4.64%, and has an expense ratio of 0.11%.
 You can buy this fund right through your brokerage, for the same price as any stock.
 Also, if its inflation you are worried about, you can take a look at Inflation-Protected Securities, or TIPS.
 Their yield is determined by the CPI, and pays out corresponding to increases in that. ishares has an ETF to buy these securities (Symbol TIP).